tsnellgrove/dark_castle3/doc/to_do.md

 switch_state: The possible values of switch_state depend on the switch in question.
 For ButtonSwitch it's 'pushed' or 'neutral'.
 For SpringSliderSwitch, 'pulled' is added as a possible value.
 For LeverSwitch, 'up' or 'down' are possible.

+def_switch_state: the default state of the switch.
+For stateful switches like levers, def_switch_state == None.
+For non-stateful switches like buttons, def_switch_state typically == 'neutral'.

 trigger_type: This attribute enables switch_state resets.
 Some switches, like levers, are innately 'stateful' - their switch_state remains constant until they are acted on again.
 By contrast, stateless switches like buttons and spring-slider-switches must be reset to neutral each turn.
-When trigger_type = 'pre_act_switch_reset' switch_state is reset to 'neutral' at the start of each turn.
-I should probably rename this attribute to switch_reset to avoid confusion.
+When trigger_type = 'pre_act_auto_switch_reset' switch_state is reset to def_switch_state at the start of each turn.

 The Switch class is implemented as a MixIn that is combined with ViewOnly to include Switch-specific attributes.
 Each specific type of switch (ButtonSwitch, SpringSliderSwitch, LeverSwitch) contains the methods needed to act on it (e.g. push or pull).